breethomas/Up-Git-Creek/README.md

 ***

 ##Act Two.
 EUPHORIA :lollipop:
 You feel funny inside.
 You feel funny outside.
 You feel you could do anything and no one would dare laugh at you.
 This git and github, you will treasure.
-You will not put it in the basement next to your rowing machine, treadmill, and thermal body sweat wrap.
-And you will not take the git for granted, because that is the biggest sin of all.
 You will commit.
 And commit often.
 You will make your first commit like no other.
-Because you are solo.
-This is your repo, your project, your one-person-in-charge-of-every-last-commit-domain.
+Because you are **SOLO**.
+This is your repo, your project, your *one-person-in-charge-of-every-last-commit-domain*.

 ### You are making changes and coding things:
 ```